praekeltfoundation/ndoh-hub/README.md

 ## Releasing

 Releasing is done by building a new docker image.
-This is done automatically as part of the travis build.
+This is done automatically as part of the github actions build.

 For every merge into develop, a new versioned develop release is created, with the tag of the commit has.